 If access cannot be granted to you, we will notify you in writing of the reasons for refusal.

 ClearEstate has implemented various means to ensure that your personal information is protected against the risk of loss and theft, as well as the risk of unauthorized access, communication, reproduction, use, modification or destruction.
 These means include physical, administrative and electronic (technological) measures, such as anti-viruses, strict access controls to information necessary to perform ClearEstate’s services on a need-to-know basis, security checks when hiring employees, security agreements and logging transactions to ensure their legitimacy.
 Employees are subject to mandatory annual cybersecurity training in order to maintain their access to ClearEstate programs and devices.

 ClearEstate retains the personal information concerning you only for the time necessary to provide you our Services, which includes minimal retention periods required by applicable law.

-ClearEstate may process and archive your personal information in Canada or in the United States, depending on whether the succession is based in Canada or in the United States.
+ClearEstate may process and archive your personal information in Canada, in the United States, depending on whether the succession is based in Canada or in the United States.
 Accordingly, only the governments, courts, law enforcement organizations or regulatory bodies of each country have access to your information stored in that country.

 ClearEstate may also rely on third party service providers (for example, data hosting or payment processing providers) to ensure the management of one or several aspects of our business activities, including the processing or management of personal information.
-These service providers only store your personal information in Canada or the United States.
+These service providers only store your personal information in Canada, the United States or Europe.